sdm4fzi/aas2openapi/README.md

 middleware.load_aas_from_objectstore(obj_store)
 ```

-However, no examples can be provided when loading from types and the graphQL API is not available when loading from AAS.
+However, no examples can be provided when loading from types.

 We can either run the middleware now directly with python or make a docker build.
 In both scenarios, an AAS and Submodel-server need to be running that the middleware can connect to.
 Each request to the middleware is then translated and forwarded to the AAS and Submodel-server.